windmill-labs/windmilldocs/docs/flows/6_flow_mini_map.md

 # Mini map

 The mini map allows you to view the flow in a mini map.
 You can quickly navigate to a specific step by clicking on the step in the mini map.
 You can also insert a step by clicking on the plus icon in the mini map.
 A step can be deleted by clicking on the cross icon when hovering over the step.
 When selected, the step will be highlighted.

+The mini map and the settings menu are separated by an interactive divider, so that you can increase one of them when you need.

 ## For loops